khaiowo/Thalindor/Character (dormant character) 1e73e8a5a27e80f4a3fff7c7a1da3d58.md

 6. Seralya the First Flame
 Domain: Fire, Purification, DestructionStatus: Dormant, trapped in a sunstoneNature: The origin of the fire spirits, her flame embodies both destruction and rebirth.Description:Seralya was the first fireborn spirit, and she lit the eternal pyres of the Choir of Ash.
 Her essence was sealed inside a sunstone long ago, and though her flame burns eternally, it cannot be unleashed.
 Her return would either purify the world in a cleansing fire or burn it into ash beyond hope.
 Legends Say:
-If her flame is ever released, it will ignite a second cleansing of Elyndros, destroying all corruption in the world.
+If her flame is ever released, it will ignite a second cleansing of Thalindor, destroying all corruption in the world.
 However, those who are burned by her flame would be lost forever, unable to be resurrected.

 ---
 7. The Cradleborn King
 Domain: Fate, Royalty, World-Breaking ChangeStatus: Dormant, only known in prophecyNature: A figure of royal blood whose birth will signify the end of all thrones.Description:The Cradleborn King is a figure from ancient prophecy, said to be born of war and fate itself.
 He is believed to be destined to bring an end to all dynasties and change the course of history, for better or for worse.
-No one knows who or what he is, only that his birth will coincide with a time of great upheaval in Elyndros.
+No one knows who or what he is, only that his birth will coincide with a time of great upheaval in Thalindor.
 Legends Say:
-The Cradleborn King will either unite the fractured factions of Elyndros or tear the world asunder.
+The Cradleborn King will either unite the fractured factions of Thalindor or tear the world asunder.
 His rise will mark the dawn of a new age, but no one knows whether it will be one of salvation or destruction.

 ## The Defeat of dormant character